 Do Some Gentle Exercises

 It is important to discuss exercises with your doctor before committing to a routine while pregnant.
-Any exercise that would involve the pelvic floor are to be avoided, while light exercises like walking and pregnancy yoga are recommended.
+Any exercise that would involve the pelvic floor are to

 That said, if specific activities that you do hurt, which you do not think should, please discuss this with your doctor as soon as possible as this is a sign of high-risk pregnancy.